- Aadhaar Card Eligibility

 In an effort to simplify the enrolment process, the UIDAI has also authorised over 10,000 post offices and bank branches to operate as Permanent Enrol Centres.
 Applicants can follow the 3 simple steps listed below to complete the enrolment process.

-Step 2: Fill in the application form and submit required documents (proof of identity and proof of address documents).
+- Step 2: Fill in the application form and submit required documents.

 In the case of applicants who do not have the required documents, UIDAI has made arrangement for the following modes of enrolment: